What is the Meorot Fellowship?

 Where and When?

-Candidates can apply to the fellowship in one of four locations during the 2016-2017 academic year:
+Candidates can apply to the fellowship in one of five locations during the 2016-2017 academic year:

-New York City (Program completed) – Meeting 6 Thursdays, 6:30-9pm: October 27-December 8 (no session on Thanksgiving) at Columbia University.
+New York City (Program completed – Apply next fall!) – Meeting 6 Thursdays, 6:30-9pm: October 27-December 8 (no session on Thanksgiving) at Columbia University.
 Theme: Israel and 21st Century Jewish Identity, co-sponsored by Yeshivat Maharat.